Gasket Selection Guide for Pipe Flanges

 The Flange Load

-All gasket materials must have sufficient flange pressure to compress the gasket enough to ensure that a tight, unbroken seal occurs.
+All gasket materials must have sufficient flange pressure to compress the gasket enough to ensure a tight, unbroken seal.
 The flange pressure, or minimum seating stress, necessary to accomplish this is known as the “y” factor.
-This flange pressure must be applied uniformly across the entire seating area to achieve perfect sealing.
-However, in actual service, the distribution around the gasket is not uniform.
-The greatest force is exerted on the area directly surrounding the bolts.
-The lowest force occurs mid-way between two bolts.
-This factor must be taken into account by the flange designer.
+This pressure must be applied uniformly across the entire seating area.

 Pressure in the Piping System

-In service, as soon as pressure is applied to the vessel, the initial gasket compression is reduced by the internal pressure acting against the gasket (blowout pressure) and the flanges (hydrostatic end force).
-To account for this, an additional preload must be placed on the gasket material.
 An “m” or maintenance factor has been established by ASME to account for this preload.
 The “m” factor defines how many times the residual load (original load minus the internal pressure) must exceed the internal pressure.
-In this calculation, the normal pressure and the test pressure should be taken into account.
+Both normal pressure and test pressure should be taken into account.

 Temperature in the Piping System

-The effects of both ambient and process temperature on the gasket material, the flanges, and the bolts must be taken into account.
-These effects include bolt elongation, creep relaxation of the gasket material, or thermal degradation.
-This can result in a reduction of the flange load.
-The higher the operating temperature, the more care needs to be taken with the gasket material selection.
-As the system is pressurized and heated, the joint deforms.
-Different coefficients of expansion between the bolts, the flanges, and the pipe can result in forces that can affect the gasket.
+The higher the operating temperature, the more care needs to be taken with gasket material selection.
+As the system is pressurized and heated, different coefficients of expansion between the bolts, flanges, and pipe can result in forces that affect the gasket.
 The relative stiffness of the bolted joint determines whether there is a net gain or loss in the bolt load.
 Generally, flexible joints lose bolt load.

 Fluid Type